antzGames/CrossPlatformWindowsIconForGodot/README.md

 This simple (work in progress) addon allows you to set the icon for your Window EXE file without having to use Wine, or build on a Windows computer with `rcedit.exe`.

 It uses `editpe` (https://github.com/Systemcluster/editpe), a Rust project that does the same thing that `rcedit.exe` does on Windows.

-But because it uses Rust, I made a Rust based GDExtention to make a simple Node that can now do the same thing `rcedit` does.
+But because it uses Rust, I made a Rust based GDExtention to make a simple Node that can now do the same thing `rcedit` does, but now is able to run on other platforms like Linux.

 # This is only a technology sampler project